Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. PAIN. Forgiveness. Reconciliation. Hope. Love. Peace – Death.

 They are campaigning, but not to you or I. They are trying to convince, firstly 20, eventually 358 MP’s that they know what they are doing, that they are the person who will represent the views of each and every MP who votes for them and that they are the leader who will enact ‘their’ political ideology, their version of Conservatism.

 A leadership election is a rare opportunity for MPs to put themselves on the political map.
-All of a sudden, tow the party line shackles are off.
-An opportunity to say what they really believe, or to lie between their teeth, anything to bag a favour, to improve their influence, to jump the ladder, to grow their individual profile both with their next leader and also their own constituents (voters).
+Normal tow the party line shackles are temporarily off.
+A rare opportunity to say what they really believe, or to lie between their teeth, anything to bag a favour, to improve their influence, to jump the ladder, to grow their individual profile both with their next leader and also their own constituents (voters).

 But what if they get it wrong, what if they back the wrong horse?